makotohadou/dynamicmondrian/README.md

 A Mondrian implementation with a REST webservice that allows for dynamic Schemas based on queries.

-Problem: You do not want to read your whole BI database everytime you need to update database image.
+Problem: You do not want to read your whole BI database everytime you need to update the database image for a query.
 This is specially onerous for cases where mondrian needs to display updated information on demand.

 Solution: Alter the Schema dynamically everytime a new query is made.
 This way, if an user is interested on data for the last day,